getnacelle/nacelle-js/examples/vue-shopify-account/README.md

 We want a simple solution to handling customer accounts that doesn't involve maintaining code in Shopify's Theme.
 This example should give us all of the basic account functionality that we need.

-If you want to have a better understanding of the queries and mutations that we are utlizing, check out the [Shopify API documentation](https://shopify.dev/api).
+If you want to have a better understanding of the queries and mutations that we are utlizing, check out the [Shopify API documentation](https://shopify.dev/api) and [Manage customer accounts with the Storefront API](https://shopify.dev/api/examples/customer-accounts) example.

 ## Prerequisites

-- Must be on the [Shopify Plus](https://www.shopify.com/plus/enterprise-ecommerce) plan and have [Multipass](https://help.shopify.com/en/api/reference/plus/multipass) enabled.
+- Must be on the [Shopify Plus](https://www.shopify.com/plus/enterprise-ecommerce) plan.
-- You'll need your store's:
+- You'll need your store's Storefront API token.
-  - Storefront API token
-  - Multipass secret

 ## Setup